Why

 the best private tutors were distinguished for their

-greater ability to produce results and for succeeding with
+greater ability to produce desired results and for

-"coaches" began to provide value and benefits extending
+provide value and benefits extending well beyond simple

-well beyond simple help with basic skills and home work,
+help with basic skills and home work, including training in

-personal mentoring, and other support elements critical to
+mentoring, and other elements of support critical to

 What's